ACG 150

 B.A.
 Classics

-Tobias Myers is a Visiting Associate Professor at Deree – The American College of Greece.
+Tobias Myers is an Associate Professor at Deree – The American College of Greece.
 After receiving his PhD (with distinction) in Classics from Columbia University, Tobias taught as a Lecturer for two years in Columbia’s Core Curriculum, and at Connecticut College as an Assistant and then Associate Professor.
 In 2019, he was awarded Connecticut College’s John S. King Award for Excellence in Teaching.
 Tobias joined the Deree faculty in the Department of History, Philosophy and the Ancient World in 2021.
 In 2020-21, he helped build the new IHCLA as its first Associate Director.
 Tobias’ scholarly interests include Homeric Studies, Greek and Latin poetry, magic and religion, and the history of ideas.
 He currently spends a lot of time thinking and writing about self-knowledge, and also about time and eternity—both as ideas manifest in Homeric poetry and from a first-person perspective.

 Select Publications